 A unique feature of the Questa Studio Art Tour is the inclusion of the beautifully restored San Antonio de Padua church.
 This adobe structure on the location of our historic plaza is an exhibition stop on the tour.
 It illustrates the continuing devotion of area wood-carvers, metal-workers, retablo painters, and stained-glass designers.
 The stained glass windows were produced at the Questa Stained Glass Studio.
 (Find it in the back of the CarQuest Auto Parts Store.)
 You may be walking a portion of the new Questa History Trail as you locate the church plaza, and can enjoy the informative signage along the half-mile walking loop in our downtown.

 For lunch, many of our hubs will be serving food, as well as the Questa Farmers Market (open on Saturday) with traditional, gluten-free, and healthful options.
-You might also find a food truck or two; Tacos y Mas and Bubba’s BBQ are local favorites.

 Come discover this remote and artistic corner of Taos County!